Why Is Your Attitude Important during Times of Change?

-Change Attitude Assessment
+Change Management Attitude Assessment

-I. How often do you find yourself engaging in conversations with others in the organization where you are complaining about something related to changes recently made?
+1. How often do you find yourself engaging in conversations with others in the organization where you are complaining about something related to changes recently made?

 1. Daily